Criticism of copyright: Preservation of cultural works

 The Center for the Study of Public Domain has raised concerns on how the protracted copyright terms in the United States have caused historical films and other cultural works to be destroyed due to disintegration before they can be digitized.
 The center has described the copyright terms as "absurdly long" which hold little economic benefit to rights holders and prevents efforts to preserve historical artefacts.
 Director Jennifer Jenkins has said that by the time artefacts enter the public domain in the United States after 95 years, many culturally significant works such as old films and sound recordings have already been lost as a consequence of the long copyright terms.

 Ethical issues

 The institution of copyright brings up several ethical issues.

+Censorship

+Critics of copyright argue that copyright has been abused to suppress free speech, as well as business competition, academic research and artistic expression.
+As a consequence, copyright legislation such as DMCA has enabled copyright owners to "censor academic discussions and online criticism".

+Philosophical arguments

 Selmer Bringsjord argues that all forms of copying are morally permissible (without commercial use), because some forms of copying are permissible and there is not a logical distinction between various forms of copying.

 Edwin Hettinger argues that natural rights arguments for intellectual property are weak and the philosophical tradition justifying property can not guide us in thinking about intellectual property.
 Shelly Warwick believes that copyright law as currently constituted does not appear to have a consistent ethical basis.

-As of 2022 and 2023, many have had concerns about AI-generated images ("AI art").
-This has led to many ethical concerns of whether or not the use of copyrighted material for training is considered fair use, and whether or not the output of AI models is copyrighted.